 UC Davis ADVANCE Scholar Award Program and Lecture Series

-The ADVANCE Scholar Awards is a prestigious award program and lecture series available for mid-career STEM women faculty at UC Davis.
-Created and named after the 2002 Institutional Transformation National Science Foundation Grant, the goal of the ADVANCE Scholar Award program is to encourage research leadership and outreach to underserved communities and/or mentorship of underrepresented students, and to highlight and celebrate the contributions that women STEM faculty at UC Davis have made to their respective fields.
+The ADVANCE Scholar Award program is available for mid-career and senior, ladder-ranked faculty who will advance gender equity in STEM through their teaching, research or service.
+The intent of the ADVANCE Scholar Award is to encourage research, leadership, and outreach to underserved communities and/or mentorship of under-represented students, and to highlight and celebrate the contributions that STEM faculty at UC Davis have made to their fields through outstanding scholarship and mentorship.

-Two ADVANCE Scholars are awarded each year, receiving a $1000 cash award and delivering a distinguished campus lecture on their research and mentorship activities.
+Two ADVANCE Scholars will be awarded for the 2018-2019 academic year.
+The recipients will receive a small cash award and will deliver a distinguished campus lecture regarding their research and mentorship activities at an award symposium.

-- Nomination letter indicating the contributions of the nominee to outstanding scholarship and mentorship
+- Provide a nomination letter indicating the contributions of the nominee to outstanding scholarship and mentorship,

-You can nominate a scholar here.
-You must be logged into your UC Davis (kerberos) account to access the nomination form.
+- Log into their UC Davis (Kerberos) account to access the nomination form.